DecisionsDev/odm-docker-kubernetes/authentication/AzureAD/README_WITH_PRIVATE_KEY_JWT.md

 ### Access the ODM services

 Well done!
-You can now connect to ODM using the endpoints you got [earlier](#register-the-odm-redirect-url) and log in as an ODM admin with the account you created in [the first step](#manage-group-and-user).
+You can now connect to ODM using the endpoints you got [earlier](#register-the-odm-redirect-url) and log in as an ODM admin with the account you created in ['manage groups and users' in the first article](README.md#manage-group-and-user).

->Note:  Logout in ODM components using Microsoft Entra ID authentication raises an error for the time being.
-This is a known issue.
-We recommend to use a private window in your browser to log in, so that logout is done just by closing this window.

 ### Set up Rule Designer